zjason/-Smart-Home-Audio-System/README.md

 **Virginia Tech ECE 4564 Network application Final project**

 Voice control based smart control system.
 System auto detects user's presence in each room also turn-on and off the light.
 User could use microphone to choose desired music and naviagete through the playlist.
+All programs running in raspberrypi, using Advanced Message Queuing Protocol(AMQP) to implement message passing between program.